-To keep students informed, we are launching a new Campus Ready text message series.
+To keep students informed, we have launched a new Campus Ready text message series.
 With evolving state and local health guidance informing our campus response and directives, we felt it would be valuable to send text messages with key information, timely updates and reminders during the pandemic.
 Students will receive texts via the Everbridge platform that also distributes WarnMe and Aggie Alert messages.
-You should receive your first text message with the headline “UC Davis Campus Ready” on Friday, November 13.
-If you do not receive the message and would like to, please update your contact information at the UC Davis WarnMe and Aggie Alert page.
+You should have been receiving text messages with the headline “UC Davis Campus Ready” since mid-November.
+If you are not receiving the messages and would like to, please update your contact information at the UC Davis WarnMe and Aggie Alert page.

 UC Davis has developed a comprehensive plan for the gradual return of instruction, operations and research to campus in a way that helps prevent the spread of COVID-19.
 Keeping our campus community safe will take a collective effort, with every single person doing their part.

 We recommend students limit the frequency of coming to campus only when they have a specific need, such as attending an in-person class, going to your on-campus job, seeking medical services or testing, visiting the grab-and-go food pantry, conducting essential in-person research, or if they live in on-campus housing.
 If you plan to be on campus, take the time now to familiarize yourself with the important policies and resources outlined below.

 - Most classes will be held remotely, including all lectures and discussion sections for undergraduate students and for most graduate students.